 What to do in a dental emergency

-Think about transport – This is something that often gets overlooked when an urgent situation develops but you really need to consider how you are going to get to the clinic and back to get treatment; sometimes dental injuries can make it unsafe for patients to travel alone or to drive a car.
-If you find yourself in this sort of situation you should ask a friend or family member to accompany you to the surgery or to give you a lift; this is the best way to make sure that you get there and back safely and with minimum stress.
+- Think about transport – This often gets overlooked when an urgent situation develops, but you need to consider how you will get to the clinic and back to get treatment; sometimes, dental injuries can make it unsafe for patients to travel alone or drive a car.
+If you find yourself in this situation, you should ask a friend or family member to accompany you to the surgery or give you a lift; this is the best way to ensure you get there and back safely with minimum stress.